 Things to Do in Nusa Penida

-From seeing the iconic Kelingking Beach to watching the sunset from Broken Beach, there are so many incredible activities to do in Nusa Penida.
+From seeing and hiking the iconic Kelingking Beach to watching the sunset from Broken Beach, there are so many incredible activities to do in Nusa Penida.
 If you have time, you can also consider snorkeling with the manta rays which is quite an adventure.
 Book the snorkeling tour here.

 Check out our 2-days in Nusa Penida itinerary which has greater details on each of the top attractions in Nusa Penida to visit.